Anal Sac Cancer in Dogs

 Anal sac cancer is aggressive and metastasizes quickly, so as dogs approach the end of days, death is often by humane euthanasia.
 There are a few situations where humane euthanasia may be the kindest option:

-If at any point you are worried about your dog’s life quality, having an open conversation with your veterinarian about hospice care is a good idea.
-It’s not giving up on your dog, it’s prioritizing quality of life.
+If you are worried about your dog’s life quality, having an open conversation with your veterinarian about hospice care is a good idea.
+It’s not giving up on your dog; it’s prioritizing quality of life.
+It’s never too early or late to have this conversation.
+If you are considering the end of life, ask your veterinarian what they think.

 Prevention Strategies for Anal Sac Cancer in Dogs

-As the cause of anal sac cancer is unknown, there is no known prevention, either.
+If there is a specific single cause for anal sac cancer, we don’t know what it is at this time.
+Without knowing that, there is no known prevention, either.
 Your best bet is early detection.

 Take your dog to the family veterinarian at least once a year (every six months for senior dogs) for a thorough exam and routine diagnostics (including blood work).
 A rectal exam may not be part of every routine exam, so ask your veterinarian very nicely to please perform a rectal exam, especially if your dog has a history of anal sac problems.